 High Quality Gas Water Heaters in Houston

 It’s reliable, always delivers on time with the turn on a knob, and rarely takes a day off.
 It’s your gas water heater.
 But how do you treat it in return?
 It’s essential to know when to replace your gas water heater.
-Sure, it’s possible for us at Nick’s Plumbing and Air Conditioning Services to perform a gas water heater repair.
+Sure, it’s possible for us at Nick’s Plumbing Service to perform a gas water heater repair.
 However, if your unit is older than seven years, that may not be the most financially responsible decision.
 It may be time to look for a replacement, to look for one that is newer and more efficient.

 Who invented the gas water heater?

 To say that hot water is indispensable in our daily lives in the United States is an understatement.
 The average American home uses 80-120 gallons of hot water a day.
 That costs about $267 annually on average.
 Hot water is essential to kill off germs and bacteria on dishes, laundry, and surfaces.
 So many of our homes are heated by hot water, steam, or heat.

 The Romans were the originators of the hot water baths and showers because they tapped into the natural hot springs.
 It was a Norwegian mechanical engineer Edwin Rudd who designed the first automatic storage-tank type gas water heater.
 The Ruud Automatic Gas Water-Heater guaranteed instant hot water from the faucet quickly and safely, unlike anything that had ever been seen before.
 His invention was extremely timely because it took advantage of wide-spread gas utility services in large cities in the 1890s and the 1900s.